Moduli spaces of sextic curves with simple singularities and their compactifications: Introduction

 \section{Introduction}

-The study of moduli spaces of singular plane curves has a long history dating back to Severi \cite{severi1921vorlesungen}, where he demonstrated that families of nodal plane curves of fixed degree form smooth varieties of the expected dimension.
+The study of moduli spaces of singular plane curves has a long history dating back to Severi \cite{severi1921vorlesungen}, where he proved that families of nodal plane curves of fixed degree form smooth varieties of the expected dimension.
 In this paper, we focus on sextic curves.
 A double cover of $\PP^2$ branched along a smooth sextic curve is a K3 surface of degree two.
-Thanks to the global Torelli theorem for K3 surfaces, one can identify the moduli of smooth sextic curves with the complement of two irreducible Heegner divisors in an arithmetic quotient of a type IV domain.
-In his seminal work \cite{shah1980complete}, Shah described stable and semi-stable sextic curves.
-Based on this, there is an identification between the GIT compactification and the Looijenga compactification \cite{looijenga2003compactificationsII} of the moduli of sextic curves.
+Thanks to the global Torelli theorem for K3 surfaces \cite{pjateckii-sapiro1971torelli}\cite{burns1975torelli}\cite{looijenga1980torelli}, one can identify the moduli of smooth sextic curves with the complement of two irreducible Heegner divisors in an arithmetic quotient of a type IV domain.
+In his seminal work \cite{shah1980complete}, Shah described the stable and semistable sextic curves.
+Based on this, the GIT compactification can be identified with the Looijenga compactification \cite[Theorem 8.6]{looijenga2003compactificationsII} of the moduli of smooth sextic curves.

-In this paper we study moduli of sextic curves with simple singularities.
-Previously, the first two authors \cite{yu2023moduli} considered moduli spaces of nodal sextic curves.
-The main result of \cite{yu2023moduli} is the identification of GIT compactifications with Looijenga compactifications for such moduli spaces.
-Additionally, the Picard lattices of the K3 surfaces associated to generic nodal sextic curves with given singular type are determined.
-In this paper, we generalize the main results in \cite{yu2023moduli} to the cases of sextic curves with simple singularities.
+In this paper, we study moduli of sextic curves with simple singularities.
+Previously, the first two authors \cite{yu2023moduli} investigated the moduli spaces of nodal sextic curves.
+Their main result identifies the GIT and Looijenga compactifications of these moduli spaces.
+Additionally, the Picard lattices of the K3 surfaces associated to generic nodal sextic curves with a fixed singular type were determined.
+In the present work, we generalize the main results in \cite{yu2023moduli} to sextic curves with arbitrary prescribed simple singularities.